Oxylibrium/Clarity-Community/CHAPTER3-COMMIT CONVENTIONS.md

 BREAKING CHANGE: isolate scope bindings definition has changed and the inject option for the directive controller injection was removed.

-To migrate the code, follow the example below:
+To migrate code, follow the example below:

 Before: